-Please note that you must answer all written requests within a reasonable period of time.
+Please note that you must answer all written requests as soon as possible.
 Failure to respond could damage your case.
 For example, you might receive a “request for admission,” which asks you to admit that a certain statement is true.
 If you don’t answer in writing within the designated time frame, you will be deemed to have admitted that the statement is true.

 Depositions are also a normal part of discovery.
 This is a recorded statement in which someone connected to the lawsuit is questioned under oath in front of a court reporter.
 This statement can then be admitted as evidence during the trial.
 You, the defendant, eyewitnesses, and various experts may need to provide depositions.